-Plots 8, 9 and 10 are set to the north of nos.
-5, 6 and 7 Peggs Grange and on the basis of the submitted plans separation distances of 17.5 metres would be provided between the northern (side) elevation of no. 7 Peggs Grange and the southern (rear) elevation of plot 8 as well as 27 metres between the northern (rear) elevations of nos.
-5 and 6 Peggs Green and the southern (rear) elevation of plot 10.
-Plot 9 would not sit directly behind the rear elevations of nos.
-5 and 6 or the side elevation of no. 7.
+Plots 7, 8 and 9 are set to the north of nos.
+5, 6 and 7 Peggs Grange and on the basis of the submitted plans separation distances of 21.95 metres would be provided between the northern (side) elevation of no. 7 Peggs Grange and the southern (rear) elevation of plot 8 as well as 27 metres between the northern (rear) elevations of nos.
+5 and 6 Peggs Green and the southern (rear) elevation of plot 9.
+Plot 7 would not sit directly behind the side elevation of no. 7 with plot 8 not being directly behind nos.
+5 and 6.
+In terms of the single storey detached garages for plots 7 and 8 the amended plans for nine dwellings originally showed these to be set 11 metres from the side elevation of no. 7 but following concerns being raised by third parties Officers have been able to secure the relocation of these garages so that a separation distance of 17 metres would now be provided.

 The Council's adopted Good Design SPD outlines that a separation distance of at least 20 metres should be provided between rear elevations (Figure 14 on Page 64 of the adopted Good Design SPD) with a distance of at least 12 metres where the principal window of a habitable room is directed to face the blank wall of a neighbouring dwelling (Figure 13 on Page 64 of the adopted Good Design SPD).
 Given the above separation distances, as well as the fact that the development is orientated to the north of dwellings on Peggs Grange, it is considered that no adverse overbearing or overshadowing impacts would arise particularly when the development intends to follow the topography of the site.
-It is also considered that no adverse overlooking impacts would arise given the separation distances between elevations as well as the fact that at least 13 metres would exist between the rear elevations of plots 8, 9 and 10 and what would become shared boundaries with nos.
+It is also considered that no adverse overlooking impacts would arise given the separation distances between elevations as well as the fact that at least 13 metres would exist between the rear elevations of plots 7, 8 and 9 and what would become shared boundaries with nos.
 5, 6 and 7.
+The separation distance between the northern (side) elevation of no. 7 and the rear elevations of the detached garages to plots 7 and 8 would also be acceptable given that their heights are limited to 5 metres, they are set at a lower land level to that associated with no. 7 and the fact that the roof slopes away from what would become the shared boundary.

-The western (side) elevation of plot 10 would be set 23 metres from the eastern (rear) elevation of no. 8 Baron Close and 12 metres from its boundary with a distance of 22.5 metres to the eastern (side) elevation of no. 9 Baron Close and 9.5 metres to its boundary.
+The western (side) elevation of plot 9 would be set 23 metres from the eastern (rear) elevation of no. 8 Baron Close and 12 metres from its boundary with a distance of 21.43 metres to the eastern (side) elevation of no. 9 Baron Close and 9.5 metres to its boundary.
 Taking into account the separation distances advised by the Council's adopted Good Design SPD, outlined above, as well as the fact that properties on Baron Close are situated on higher land it is considered that no adverse overbearing or overshadowing impacts would arise.
-The only window proposed at first floor level in the western (side) elevation of plot 10 would serve an ensuite and views from the windows in the northern (front) and southern (rear) elevations would only provide oblique views towards nos.
+The only window proposed at first floor level in the western (side) elevation of plot 9 would serve an ensuite and views from the windows in the northern (front) and southern (rear) elevations would only provide oblique views towards nos.
 8 and 9 Baron Close, as such no adverse overlooking impacts would arise to the occupants amenities.